Justine Karst, PhD, MSc, BSc

 3 units (fi 6)(SECOND, 3-0-0)

 Principles and practices of restoring ecosystem structure, function and biodiversity after natural or anthropogenic disturbances.
-The course focuses on ecological theory and how to apply it to ecological restoration.
-Topics include landscape processes and connectivity, soil-plant processes, techniques, philosophy and ethics and societal aspects of ecological restoration.
+The course focuses on current issues in restoration ecology.
+General approaches to restore species, populations, communities, and ecosystems are evaluated.
+Philosophy, ethics, and societal aspects of ecological restoration are covered.
 Prerequisite: BIOL 208.

 MWF 13:00 - 13:50